Don Cherry: Accolades

+Cherry won the Jack Adams Award as the NHL's best coach in 1976.
+He was inducted into the Rochester Americans Hall of Fame in 1987.
+In 2019, he was inducted into the AHL Hall of Fame.

 On November 14, 2005, Cherry was granted honorary membership of the Police Association of Ontario.
 Once an aspiring police officer, Cherry has been a longtime supporter of the police services.
-In his own words, "This is the best thing I've ever had."
-In June 2007, Cherry was made a Dominion Command Honorary Life Member of the Royal Canadian Legion in recognition of "his longstanding and unswerving support of ...
+In June 2007, Cherry was made a Dominion Command honorary life member of the Royal Canadian Legion in recognition of "his longstanding and unswerving support of ...
 Canadians in uniform".
-In February 2008, Cherry was awarded the Canadian Forces Medallion for Distinguished Service for 'unwavering support to men and women of the Canadian Forces, honouring fallen soldiers on his CBC broadcast during Coach's Corner, a segment of Hockey Night in Canada.
+In February 2008, Cherry was awarded the Canadian Forces Medallion for Distinguished Service for "unwavering support to men and women of the Canadian Forces, honouring fallen soldiers" on Coach's Corner.

-In 2004, Cherry ranked at number 7 on the CBC's miniseries The Greatest Canadian.
-Cherry remarked that he was "a good Canadian", but not the greatest Canadian, and that he was personally rooting for fellow Kingston resident, John A. Macdonald.
+In 2004, Cherry ranked at number seven on the Greatest Canadian.
+Cherry remarked that he was "a good Canadian", but not the greatest Canadian, and that he was rooting for fellow Kingston resident, John A. Macdonald.

+In 2005, Cherry was inducted into the Kingston & District Sports Hall of Fame.

-In 2016, Cherry, along with his Coach's Corner co-host Ron MacLean, received a star on Canada's Walk of Fame.
+In 2016, Cherry, along with Coach's Corner co-host Ron MacLean, received a star on Canada's Walk of Fame.

+In 2018, Cherry received the Hockey Legacy Award from the Sports Museum at TD Garden.

+In 2025, Cherry was awarded the King Charles III Coronation Medal for outstanding contributions to Canada, and was appointed to the Order of Ontario.